|Organisation:||Junction 21 Mentoring Project|

 Before the end an activity is planned to celebrate what has been achieved.

 Volunteer mentors are provided for young people who are vulnerable due to a variety of factors.
-These could include having been placed in Local Authority Care, being at risk of offending/anti-social behaviour, poor educational attainment or identified as a member of an High Impact Family.
+These could include having been placed in Local Authority Care, being at risk of offending/anti-social behaviour or poor educational attainment.

 We have an approved provider status from the Mentoring and Befriending Foundation.